The Day The Massed Choral Music Died

 RIP, Alexandrow Ensemble.

-4 responses to “The Day The Massed Choral Music Died”
+4 Responses to “The Day The Massed Choral Music Died”

-1. golfdoc50 Avatar
+1. golfdoc50 Says:

 Preliminary results from the plane’s black box suggests the flaps weren’t extended.
 That’s in pilot 101.
 Hard to imagine an experienced crew making that kind of blunder.

-2. CapitalBabs Avatar
+2. CapitalBabs Says:

 There is absolutely nothing in this world like a Russian baseline… somber news indeed and likely to be expressed in song.

-3. CapitalBabs Avatar
+3. CapitalBabs Says:

 BASS line.. stupid autocorrect

-4. justplainangry Avatar
+4. justplainangry Says:

 Hard to imagine an experienced crew making that kind of blunder.